-2012 Director Compensation Program
+2013 Director Compensation Program

-During 2012, our directors were compensated pursuant to the following schedule:
+During 2013, our directors were compensated pursuant to the following schedule:

 Annual Retainer (1) \$85,000

 Non-Employee Chairman of the Board

-Additional Annual Retainer (2) \$160,000
+Additional Annual Retainer \$160,000

-Lead Independent Director
+Lead Director

 Additional Annual Retainer \$25,000

 Committee Chairman fee per year:

 1. Audit Committee Chair \$25,000

 2. Organization & Compensation Committee Chair \$18,000

 3. All other Committee Chairs \$12,000

 Executive Committee Member fee per year \$12,000

 Common Stock per year \$140,000 in common stock

-(1st Business Day of January) (1)(3) (variable # of shares)
+(1st Business Day of January) (1)(2) (variable # of shares)

 Charitable Contributions Annual Match up to \$25,000

 Group Life and Accidental Death Insurance-

 (except Chairman) \$150,000 of coverage

 Group Life and Accidental Death Insurance-Chairman \$400,000 of coverage

 Business Travel Accident Insurance \$250,000 of coverage

 Restricted Stock Units Restricted Stock Unit grant equal to the dollar value of the

-Granted Initial Date of Election (4) then current annual stock grant for directors
+Granted Initial Date of Election (3) then current annual stock grant for directors

-- (1) As an employee director elected to the Board effective January 1, 2013, Mr. Broussard will not receive the annual retainer or annual stock grant for service as a director.
-For all other directors, effective January 1, 2013, the annual common stock retainer will be paid in the form of restricted stock units and will be pro-rated for any service of less than the full year in respect of which the award is granted. - (2) Effective January 1, 2013, in accordance with our letter agreement with Mr. McCallister regarding his retirement as Chief Executive Officer, the additional annual retainer for service as non-employee Chairman of the Board was increased to \$175,000.
-In addition, Mr. McCallister is provided (a) office space at one of our existing facilities in Louisville, Kentucky and (b) administrative and other customer support, in each case as necessary to perform his duties as Chairman. - (3) Effective July 1, 2012, pursuant to our revised Directors Stock Retention Policy, each non-employee director must maintain a minimum equity ownership level of five times the annual cash retainer.
-For additional information, please refer to "Corporate Governance Corporate Governance Policies Director Stock Ownership Guidelines" in this proxy statement. - (4) This initial award of Restricted Stock Units is forfeited if the director serves less than one year on the Company's Board of Directors.
+(1) As an employee director elected to the Board, Mr. Broussard will not receive the annual retainer or annual stock grant for service as a director.
+For all other directors, effective January 1, 2013, the annual common stock retainer is paid in the form of restricted stock units and will be pro-rated for any service of less than the full year in respect of which the award is granted.

+(2) Effective July 1, 2012, pursuant to our revised Directors Stock Retention Policy, each non-employee director must maintain a minimum equity ownership level of five times the annual cash retainer.
+For additional information, please refer to "Corporate Governance - Corporate Governance Policies - Director Stock Ownership Guidelines" in this proxy statement.

+(3) This initial award of Restricted Stock Units is forfeited if the director serves less than one year on the Company's Board of Directors.

-2012 Compensation of Our Director Nominees
+2013 Compensation of Our Directors